CogentRedTester/mpv-file-browser/addons/README.md

 ## Terminology

 For the purpose of this document addons refer to the scripts being loaded while parsers are the objects the scripts return.
-However, these terms are practically synonymous.
+An addon can return multiple parsers, but when they only returns one the terms are almost synonymous.
 Additionally, `method` refer to functions called using the `object:funct()` syntax, and hence have access to the self object, whereas `function` is the standard `object.funct()` syntax.

 ## Overview

 File-browser automatically loads any lua files from the `~~/script-modules/file-browser-addons` directory as modules.
+Each addon must return either a single parser table, or an array of parser tables.
-Each addon must return an object with the following three members:
+Each parser object must contain the following three members:

 | key       | type   | arguments | returns                    | description                                                                                                                 |
 |-----------|--------|-----------|----------------------------|-----------------------------------------------------------------------------------------------------------------------------|